-KDI School offers a Buddy Program to promote and encourage interaction and friendship between both international students and Korean students.
-This program aims to match international students and Korean students on a one-to-one basis.
+KDI School offers a Buddy Program to promote and encourage interaction and friendship between both international students and Korean students, as well as faculty & staff members at KDIS.
+This program aims to match international students with Korean students or faculty & staff members on a one-to-one basis.
 Through this program, we aim to provide international students with the opportunity to not only receive guidance and support in adjusting to the Korean community but also to make Korean friends.
 We believe it can bring mutual benefits for Korean students as well in acquiring a more diverse outlook in life and enhancing their communication skills.